sonalimahajan12/sonalimahajan12/README.md

 ### Hola, I'm Sonali Mahajan 👋

+This is the place where I opensource stuff and break things 🤣

 - 🔭 I’m currently working on improving my Java Skills
 - 🌱 I’m currently learning Collections and Streams